White House Communications Agency 1971-1973

 We were met at the airport by Soviet officials.
 I remember vividly a certain Mr. Shinkarenko, whom I would later meet again when I was assigned to Leningrad in the 1980's.
 He scrutinized our yellow medical shot records, to ensure that we had all the right inoculations and no contagious diseases, and then signed our documents with a flourish and let us pass.
 We were met at the airport by a young Foreign Service Officer, Franz Misch, who bundled us all into trucks and buses, and then led us to our hotel, the brand new Hotel Leningrad, which had been built next to the Neva near where the Cruiser Aurora was berthed.
 The State Department was in the process of starting up a Consulate General in Leningrad.
 The Consulate would not be officially opened until July 6, but Culver Gleysteen, soon to be the first CG, and several FSO's were already on hand, and were helping with the preparations for the Nixon visit.
 They had set up a control room in one of the suites and showed us to our own rooms, which I recall were rather luxurious, especially by Soviet standards.
 My first mistake, the act of a true novice traveler, was to fry my 110 volt clothes steamer.
 I had never heard of 220 volt power before (no one briefed us on essential stuff like this before our departure -- we were just expected to know).

 We set up our communications area in another hotel suite, and a very strange sight it was.
 Our concerns about Russian snooping forced us to set up our communications gear inside tents that we pitched in the center of the room.
 Whenever the teletypes were clattering, we would close the tent flaps and turn on cassette recorders that played teletype noise to drown out the sounds made by the actual teletype.
 The idea was to prevent the Soviets from deducing just what was being typed.
 I'm not sure the technique worked, but at a minimum, it made for some strange sights and sounds during our shifts.
 One of us always had to be in the room and awake, guarding the equipment.
-What with jet lag, this proved very difficult, and during my first night shift, I nearly dozed off on a couple of occasions.
+What with jet lag, this proved very difficult, but I made it through.

 |Unidentified Staffer Tours Petrodvorets|

 I also went out on my own a few times.
 Leningrad in those days was a very different place from the St. Petersburg of today.
 Traffic was extremely light, and what there was of it consisted almost entirely of trucks or government vehicles.
 The streets were deserted as well.
 The only place you could really see crowds was underground, in the subway stations.
-Most people you did see in those days dressed in black.
-That was about the only color of clothing that was available.
+Most people you did see on the street were dressed in black.
 There were no advertising signs anywhere, and very few stores or restaurants.
 I was excited to be in the USSR for the very first time, but at times a little apprehensive as well.
 Leningrad’s curious quiet reminded me of George Kennan’s description of revolutionary Petrograd: “a lifelessness, a furtive drabness, a sense of the sinister lurking behind a peeling façade, guarded inscrutability -- which seems to be the effect of the communist touch on any great urban area.”